lizlove/donut-time-bot/docs/botkit_readme.md

 There are [Botkit plugins for all the major database systems](https://github.com/howdyai/botkit/blob/master/docs/readme-middlewares.md#storage-modules) which can be enabled with just a few lines of code.

 We have enabled our [Mongo middleware]() for starters in this project.
-To use your own Mongo database, just fill out `MONGO_URI` in your `.env` file with the appropriate information.
+To use your own Mongo database, just fill out `mongoUri` in your `.env` file with the appropriate information.
 For tips on reading and writing to storage, [check out these medium posts](https://botkit.groovehq.com/knowledge_base/categories/build-a-bot)

 # Developer & Support Community